Under the sea: antiquities make way for Israel's Leviathan pipeline

 It is also the site of the ancient port of Dor, where hidden in the seabed lie the vestiges of marine traders throughout the ages - from the Phoenicians to the Romans.

-To minimize damage to such relics, the Israel Antiquities Authority has been working over the past year with the Leviathan field's operator, Texas-based Noble Energy.
+To minimise damage to such relics, the Israel Antiquities Authority has been working over the past year with the Leviathan field's operator, Texas-based Noble Energy.

-A team spent weeks scuba diving in the warm crystal clear water off the beach, dispersing silt to uncover ancient artifacts.
+A team spent weeks scuba diving in the warm crystal clear water off the beach, dispersing silt to uncover ancient artefacts.
 A remote-operated robot was used for searches in deeper water.

 They found earthenware jugs, anchors and the remains of wrecked ships, setting new guidelines for similar future projects.